Homesteading Blog

 Interview With Alexandra Fitzgerald from Wild Clementine Co. in Washington

 In this most recent homesteading blog post article we get to chat with Alexandra Fitzgerald of Wild Clementine Co. in Washington State!
 Who are you, where do you live, and what do you like about homesteading and operating your craft business?
 I’m Ali, the owner and maker behind Wild Clementine Co., based in southeastern Washington state, surrounded by wheatfields.
 I started my business as a creative outlet, and it’s really taken on a life of its own.
-My reusable dish covers tie in well with my homesteading hobbies as I’m always making sourdough or meal-prepping, or trying to store all the veggies from the garden, and having reusable food covers …
+My reusable dish covers tie in well with my homesteading hobbies as I’m always making sourdough or meal-prepping, or trying to store all

-Interview With Alexandra Fitzgerald from Wild Clementine Co. in Washington READ BLOG POST >
+Interview With Alexandra Fitzgerald from Wild Clementine Co. in Washington Read Blog Post

 Interview With Tyler Cartner of Wire Monkey Sourdough Bread Scoring Lames in Connecticut United States 82139